-One of the best places to begin exploring the area of coaching to develop great leaders, particularly if you’re somewhat new to leadership development or even coaching, is to look to your own experience.
-Where and when in your own life you’ve had those in positions of power—in work or any life activities—lead in ways which inspired you and others to follow them.
-Who operated in ways which helped those around them grow themselves and empowered them.
-Because right here’s where you begin your own process of exploring what great leadership looks like, how it impacts on others and what it shows in results.
+For me, one of the best places to begin exploring coaching to develop great leaders, particularly if you’re somewhat new to leadership development or even coaching, is simply to start with your own life experience.
+Find times in your own life—in work or frankly in any life activity—when you’ve had those in positions of power lead in ways which inspired you and others to want to follow them.
+Who functioned in ways which supported those around them to grow themselves and also feel empowered.
+Because right there’s where you begin your own process of exploring what great leadership looks like, how it impacts on others and what the behavior creates in results.

-Certainly some leadership coaches emerge from their own role as leaders, passing on their baton, and others may come to it fresh from one of the many well-known business schools, each with their own particular flavor of leadership and how it can be enacted.
-While there’s much to be said for having walked the walk yourself and industry specific education, as coaching is the art of helping others to find their own answers, is it important that a great leadership coach has been a great leader or come through a top business school themselves?
+Certainly many leadership coaches emerge from their own role as leaders, passing on their baton.
+Others may come to it fresh from one of the many well-known business schools, each with their own particular flavor of leadership and how it can be most successfully enacted.
+While there’s much to be said for having walked the walk yourself and industry specific education, seeing that coaching is the art of helping others to find their own answers, is it then important that a great leadership coach has been a high-level leader or come through a top business school themselves?

 What is important is that one has a) great coaching chops and training (of course!), and b) some degree of direct experience of leaders and leadership styles and how they impact on teams, organizations and others.
 Whether through teachers, managers, girl guide pack leaders or presidents of global corporations and countries the same principles play out in much the same way and we’ve all experienced some version of these throughout our lives.
 Certainly educating yourself—courses, books etc.—are also important, yet nothing will replace your own direct experience in the field of life itself.

 If this sounds as though I’m saying having experience as a leader is of lesser or no value, I’m not.
-Yet sadly the world is not stacked with great leaders as we all know and there can be a danger of simply passing on one’s own faults in the field.
-I’ve worked under many leaders by now, some who’ve trumpeted how they’ve graduated from some of the top business schools in the world or have had years of experience and sometime a whole alphabet of impressive letters following their names, many of whom I would never emulate or recommend to others as role models.
-That said, I certainly learnt a great deal from them even if that was to go the direct opposite way to their rather toxic styles and behaviors.
+Yet sadly, as we all know the world is not exactly stacked with great leaders, and therefore there is a very real danger of simply passing on one’s own faults in the field.
+I’ve worked under many leaders by now, some who’ve loved to trumpet how they graduated from wold famous business schools or have years of C-suite experience and maybe even a whole alphabet of impressive letters following their names, yet many of them I would never wish to emulate nor would I recommend them to others as a role model.
+Nonetheless, I undoubtedly gained a great deal of learning from them, even if that was to go the direct opposite way to their rather toxic styles and behaviors.

 Without humility we are unteachable.
 And if we cannot learn and take feedback, particularly as leaders, we cannot grow, develop greater mastery and respond accurately to real world situations, and eventually the entire system around us equally suffers.
 Any system that remains closed to feedback is unable to respond appropriately to its environment and is not only unable to grow, it is by it’s nature subject to entropy—to inevitably degrade over time.
 It loses its integrity!